Utah Politics: These Women Are Part Of A Democratic Candidate Wave In The Conservative State

 Brown wants more moms like her in the legislature, thinking that their skills should be applied in that branch of government.

-While she doesn’t want to judge her fellow members of The Church of Jesus Christ of Latter-day Saints, Brown said she now realizes that skills learned she has learned within church walls could be impactful far beyond them.
+While she doesn’t want to judge her fellow members of The Church of Jesus Christ of Latter-day Saints, Brown said she now realizes that skills learned within church walls could be impactful far beyond them.

 “It’s been kind of an inspiration for me,” Brown said.

-The past few months, Brown has gathered signatures for a Utah ballot initiative to expand Medicaid.
+For the past few months, Brown has gathered signatures for a Utah ballot initiative to expand Medicaid.
 Over that time frame and all of last year, Brown had been encouraged to run for office.

 “People need me,” she said.